What you need to do if you've moved to Oxfordshire

 Science and Technology

-Oxfordshire is home to a huge variety of science and technology companies, many of them based near Didcot in the South of the county.
+Oxfordshire is home to a huge variety of science and technology companies.
+Many of them based near Didcot in the south of the county, or in and around Oxford.
+People move to Oxfordshire to work, and bring their families.

 Asylum Seekers and Refugees